PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

 - Edit the values if necessary and click Done.

-You can associate up to 3 PowerActions in each Business Rule or Blueprint.
+You can associate up to three PowerActions in each Business Rule or Blueprint.

 View PowerActions and Connections

-- The Connections tab lists all the connections associated with the PowerActions.
+The Connections tab lists all connections associated with PowerActions.

 Each organization in Qntrl is provided with a 100-point credit each month.
 Every time a PowerAction is executed, a 1-point credit is deducted.
 If the entire credit gets exhausted, PowerActions will fail to execute.